abhijeetjuneja/fileReadToJson/README.md

-# Robust Express JS Application for an Ecommerce Website
+# Express JS Application for Text file reading
-This is a Robust ExpressJS application along with Jade Templating Engine and MongoDB for an e-commerce website.
+This is an ExpressJS application along with Jade Templating Engine to convert basic raw text from text file to JSON.

 ## Getting Started

-Install all Dependencies using 'npm install'.Start a Node JS Server along with MongoDB and fire up localhost.
+Install all Dependencies using 'npm install'.Start Node JS Server and fire up localhost.

 ## Dependencies
 * NPM
 * Node JS
-* MongoDB

 ## Built With

 * NodeJS
 * ExpressJS
 * Jade

-* MongoDB
+## Workflow

+1) Fetch Txt file url.
+2) Process the text.
+3) Convert into proper JSON format.
+4) Send JSON to client.
+5) Display JSON to client.